 has a tech gift for everyone and the A-Series clocks in at under $100.
 These in-ear, true wireless earbuds offer a reasonably good sound and solid integration with Google Assistant.
 They also include hands-free Google Assistant control.

 The in-ear design and larger battery compartment make the A-Series better for larger ears.
-However, children and those with small frames might find them uncomfortable.
+The buds also come in three color options: Dark Olive, Clearly White, and Charcoal.

 It would’ve been nice for Google to include wireless charging support, but it’s an understandable omission at this sub-$100 price point.